What is Thresh?

 4. To clear only Thresh: go to your browser's Developer Tools (F12), open the Application tab, expand Local Storage, find the Thresh site, and delete individual keys or click Clear All

-This will remove all saved collections, rate limit state, and cached subreddit data.
+This will remove all saved collections and any in-progress draft.
 It cannot be undone.

 Ethical Considerations